-With the usual grey, damp air feeling almost springlike, I’ve found myself dreaming of warmer months: planning UK spring breaks filled with snowdrops and bluebells; magnolia blossom and light evenings.
+However, and as the country shivers under another round of freezing mornings, I’ve definitely found myself dreaming of warmer months and UK spring breaks filled with snowdrops and lighter evenings.

-Below is the result of this dreaming: a list of five places that (I believe) look their most beautiful when bathed in that sparkling springtime light.
-From fresh coastal walks, to breaks in Somerset’s rolling hills, I hope this list will inspire you to make the most of the UK as winter fades and the springtime blossom arrives.
+Below is the result of all this dreaming: a list of 13 places in the UK that look their most beautiful bathed in that sparkling springtime light.
+From fresh coastal walks, to trips to Somerset’s rolling hills, I hope this list will inspire you to make the most of springtime breaks in the UK.

-Hidden in the green folds of southerly England, lies the beautiful and poetic Hampshire.
-A place once ruled by ancient Kings and Queens, and home to the romantic landscapes that inspired some of our greatest literary works, Hampshire makes for one of the UK’s best springtime breaks.
+Hidden in the green folds of southern England, lies the beautiful and poetic Hampshire.
+Home to the romantic landscapes that inspired some of our greatest literary works, Hampshire makes for one of the best spring breaks in the UK.

-Chawton – a small village nestled in the heart of pastoral Hampshire – appears like a watercolour painting.
-Apparently featuring only a small village pond, rose-framed cottages and row upon row of thatched roofs, you might wonder why I steered you to this sleepy little hamlet.
+Chawton – a small village nestled in the heart of pastoral Hampshire – looks like a watercolour painting.
+Featuring just a small village pond, a smattering of rose-framed cottages and row upon row of thatched roofs, you might wonder why I’ve steered you to this sleepy little hamlet.

 ‘Everybody is acquainted with Chawton and speaks of it as a remarkably pretty village’, Jane Austen once wrote to her sister.
 Indeed, Chawton is not just any middle-England idyll – it was once home to England’s most famous female author.

 Thanks to this legacy, the village is now home to the Jane Austen Museum, housed inside the very same redbrick house that she once lived.